ShathaCodes/the-book-boutique/README.md

 ### Step 4 : Acceptance Tests

-I used a User Acceptance Test Template.
+I used a User Acceptance Test Template to test two features :

+- Adding a new Book
+- Reducing Book Stock